 This section presents an overview of the literature that utilizes an abstraction function for MBRL.
-Table 1 summarizes the findings.
-First Section 3.1 discusses the relation between abstract MDPs and Robust MDPs (RMDPs), and how solutions methods for RMDP can allow for obtaining better policies when using an abstract learned model.
-Section 3.2 considers the RL setting where we do not have such a model, but we are given some abstraction function φ and see how abstraction can be leveraged to improve performance.
+First, Section 3.1 discusses the relation between abstract MDPs and Robust MDPs (RMDPs) and how solution methods for RMDP can allow for obtaining better policies when using an abstract learned model.
+Section 3.2 considers the RL setting where we do not have such a model, but we are given some abstraction function $\phi$ and see how abstraction can be leveraged to improve performance.
 Section 3.3 deals with the setting where we are given a set of abstractions and have to learn which one leads to optimal performance.
-Afterward, Section 4 deals with the setting where the environment is unknown and we do not have an abstraction function φ , but have to learn one online.
+Afterward, Section 4 deals with the setting where we do not have an abstraction function $\phi$ and have to learn one online.